 TGax Editor: Update D3.1 P559L6 as shown below.

 Transmit center frequency and the symbol clock frequency for all transmit antennas and frequency segments shall be derived from the same reference oscillator.
-The symbol clock frequency and transmit center frequency maximum tolerance shall be ±20 ppm in 5 GHz and ±25 ppm in 2.4 GHz.
+The symbol clock frequency and transmit center frequency maximum tolerance shall be ±20 ppm in the 5 GHz and above bands, and ±25 ppm in the 2.4 GHz band.
 HE TB PPDU format is subject to additional requirements as defined in 28.3.14.

 [End of File]